cmbaskerville/Retirement_Calc/README.md

-This R script has been created to simulate the possible outcomes of baskets of index mutual funds based on asset allocations.
+This R script (bootstrap_calc_v2.Rmd) has been created to simulate the possible outcomes of baskets of index mutual funds based on asset allocations.
+You'll need the data table containing the market data.
+The disk location for the market data should be entered on line 37.

 The asset classes are:
   Large Caps: S&P500 (large_cap_weight). - A number between 0 and 1. ex: input 0.5 for 50%
   Small Caps: Russell 600(small_cap_weight). - A number between 0 and 1.
   International Large Caps:  MSCI EAFE (international_weight). - A number between 0 and 1.